FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 deterministic relationship between our feature and the target variable, or more likely made a mistake by evaluating some over-fitted model on the train set.
-In a [reply post] to Tim's original post, a guy who just calls himself *ML*, pointed out the overly optimistic assumptions and proved that a correction of $-\frac{3}{2}\sigma^2$ is necessary during back-transformation assuming a log-normal target distribution.
+In a [reply post] to Tim's original post, a guy who just calls himself *ML*, pointed out the overly optimistic assumptions and proved that a correction of $-\frac{3}{2}\sigma^2$ is necessary during back-transformation assuming a log-normal residual distribution.
 Since his post is quite scrambled, and also just for the fun of it, we will also prove this after some more practical applications using the notation we already established.
 And while we are at it, we will also show that the necessary correction in case of MAPE is $-\sigma^2$.
 But for now, we will just take for granted the following